leoluber/synthesizer/README.md

 ### Setup Datastructure

-A table of synthesis parameters (in the format of "data\raw\Perovskite_NC_synthesis_NH_240418_new.csv") needs to be provided together with the corresponding spectral files (.csv or .txt format) in "data\raw\spectrum" named as "Sample No.".
-The dictionaries/tables at "data\raw\AntisolventProperties.csv", "data\raw\ml_dictionary.json", "data\raw\molecule_encoding.json" and "data\raw\molecule_dictionary.json" need to be updated as well.
+A table of synthesis parameters (in the format of "data\raw\Perovskite_NC_synthesis_NH_240418_new.csv") needs to be provided.
+The dictionaries/tables at "data\raw\AntisolventProperties.csv", "data\raw\ml_dictionary.json", "data\raw\molecule_encoding.json" and "data\raw\molecule_dictionary.json" might need to be updated.

-Additionally, it is required to specify custom properties both in Datastructure.__init__ and Datastructure.calculate_properties
+Additionally, any potential custom properties need to be added both in Datastructure.__init__ and Datastructure.calculate_properties.

 ### Train a Model